kixelated/tf2.pug.na-irc-bot/README.md

     bundle install

-This will install all of the gems needed for the bot to operate.
+This will install the rest of the gems needed for the bot to operate.

 Configuration